Gmail Plugin

 Plus sign icon on the Gmail inbox side panel.

-Axsys Inbox Addin on Google Workspace Marketplace.
+Progrid Inbox Addin on Google Workspace Marketplace.

 Once the plugin is located, click Install.
 Then, click Continue to start the installation.

-Configure the Axsys database
+Configure the Progrid database

-The Mail Plugin feature must be enabled in the Axsys database in order to use the Gmail Plugin.
+The Mail Plugin feature must be enabled in the Progrid database in order to use the Gmail Plugin.
 To enable the feature, go to Settings ‣ General Settings.
 Under the Integrations section, activate Mail Plugin, and then click Save.

 The Mail Plugin feature in the Settings.